postsharp/PostSharp.Documentation/conceptual/CustomPatterns/Aspects/Applying/extension-blocks-multicast.md

 ## Backward Compatibility

-Classic extension methods using the `this` modifier continue to work as before and are not affected by the `AllowExtensionBlockMembers` properties.
+Classic extension methods using the `this` modifier continue to work as before and are not affected by the `AllowExtensionBlockMembers` property.
 They are always eligible for aspect application according to existing multicast rules.

 ## See Also